-Gastrinomas are the second most common sporadic pancreatic islet cell tumour and most common type in the setting of multiple endocrine neoplasia type I (MEN I).
+Gastrinomas are the second most common pancreatic endocrine tumour and the most common type in the setting of multiple endocrine neoplasia type I (MEN I).

 Most gastrinomas are sporadic, although some are seen in the setting of multiple endocrine neoplasia type I (MEN I).
 In general, these present in young adults 1.

 Due to the physiological action of gastrin (>1000 pg/ml), resulting in excessive secretion of acid into the stomach, initial manifestations is with peptic ulcer disease (PUD) with multiple recurrent and intractable ulcers, often in unusual locations.
 This constellation of findings due to a gastrinoma is known as Zollinger-Ellison syndrome.

 Diarrhoea due to the large volume of hydrochloric acid and a direct effect of gastrin on the small bowel is also common.